szorfein/szorfein.github.io/_posts/2017-08-15-configure-weechat.md

 comments: true
 ---

-Once weechat install, launch it.
+Once weechat is install, launch it.

     $ weechat